legacysurvey/legacysurvey/pages/dr9/sga.rst

   affects ``NGC0598_GROUP``) we use a mosaic diameter of :math:`1.4\times` ``GROUP_DIAMETER``.

-In all cases, for the :math:`grz` imaging we adopt a fixed pixel scale of :math:`0.262\ \mathrm{arcsec/pixel}` and for the unWISE mosaics we use :math:`2.75\ \mathrm{arcsec/pixel}`.
+In all cases, for the *grz* imaging we adopt a fixed pixel scale of :math:`0.262\ \mathrm{arcsec/pixel}` and for the unWISE mosaics we use :math:`2.75\ \mathrm{arcsec/pixel}`.